totaljs/framework/readme.md

 Node.js framework
 =====================

 __Total.js framework__ is a framework for Node.js platfrom written in `pure` JavaScript similar to PHP's Laravel or Python's Django or ASP.NET MVC.
-It can be used for web, desktop, service and IoT applications.
+It can be used as web, desktop, service or IoT application.

 ```bash
 $ npm install -g total.js